ArkTaskMakers/MakerTracker/README.md

 # Maker Tracker

-This app is intended to allow Makers self-report on their progress creating PPE (Personal Protection Equipment)-related items.
+This app is intended to give the ability for a community to monitor the supply and demand of PPE (Personal Protection Equipment).

+"Makers"  are able self-report on their progress for sourcing and creating PPE related items.
+Hospitals/Clinics/etc are able to request PPE from their community.
+And finally these groups of people are able to see in real-time the logistical information of where items are going.

 ## Getting Started